-Sensation may be impaired after stroke.
-Numbness, tingling, hypersensitivity, and varying degrees of sensory loss can occur.
-Sensory re-education is a technique therapists use in attempt to retrain sensory pathways or stimulate unused pathways.
+Sensation may be impaired after having a stroke.
+Numbness, tingling, varying degrees of sensory loss, and hypersensitivity can occur.
+Sensory re-education is a technique used by therapists to retrain sensory pathways or stimulate unused pathways.
 Therapists also teach adaptive techniques to help compensate for sensory loss.
 Sensory re-education techniques can include touching different textured objects, massage, vibration, pressure, determining joint position, identifying different temperatures, and electrical stimulation.

 Hide objects such as marbles, coins, etc. in a bowl of rice/dry beans/sand.
-Without using vision, try to find the objects with your hand.
+Without using your vision, reach into the bowl and try to find the objects with your hand.

-Have another person touch you on one spot with your eyes open, then with your eyes closed.
-Try to associate where you saw object touch your skin to how it felt on your skin.
+If you are unable to sense the touch with your eyes closed then have the person touch you on one spot with your eyes open, then with your eyes closed.
+Try to associate where you saw their finger or object touch your skin to how it felt on your skin.

 Have another person keep pressure still on your skin then move it around.
 Watch and pay attention how it feels.
 Close eyes and try to identify when the pressure is still versus when it is moving.